 8.1.1. provide the System and any other services under the agreement with reasonable care and skill;

 8.1.2. ensure that the System is available to you and your Users between the hours of 8am and 11pm Monday to Saturday (excluding any public holidays).
 Any access outside of these hours may be interrupted / unavailable.
-In the event that any Solution (or the System) is unavailable, you and your Users are advised to securely keep alternative records of Your Information such that it can be inputted once the relevant Solution / System is available to you and your Users; and
+In the event that any Solution (or the Environment) is unavailable, you and your Users are advised to securely keep alternative records of Your Information such that it can be inputted once the relevant Solution / Environment is available to you and your Users; and

 8.1.3. store Your Information within the System (using, where relevant, third party hosting services) to the extent necessary to deliver the relevant services to the Commissioners and fulfil any legal or regulatory obligations we may have.